MagedSaeed/generate-sequences/README.md

 prediction_ids = beam_search_sequences_generator.generate(input_texts)
 predictions = tokenizer.batch_decode(prediction_ids, skip_special_tokens=True)
-len(input_texts), len(predictions), len(targets)
 ```
-Customizing Parameters
-Both GreedySearch and BeamSearch allow you to customize decoding parameters, such as max_length and num_beams, to tailor the generation process to your needs.

 # 🧪 Running Tests
 Ensure everything works as expected by running the unit tests: